 What you will do when volunteering

-Both these programmes are designed for your enjoyment.
+All of these programmes are designed for your enjoyment.
 You aren’t just looking after horse safari guests; you are the guests.
 Whilst there is stable-work, tack cleaning and usual yard labour work to be done, this experience is tailored to give you the best holiday experience possible.
 Your days will be spilt into different horse riding and bush activities.
 You will enjoy riding every day and experience a mix of activities from trail rides searching for zebras and giraffe, cross country trails through the bush, dressage and schooling sessions, horse swims to cool-off on a hot day and much more.

 Alongside the horses, you will be immersed in the African wilderness, soaking up the magic of life in the bush.
 It is an experience like no other, and you will are sure to leave with a new outlook on life.
 You will have the opportunity to join a variety of excursions and experience a multitude of activities beyond your horse programme; be it visiting the world-famous Victoria Falls, game driving into the Kruger National Park or experiencing life in a local village – there is something for everyone.